Bee Pollen Benefits and History Explored

 Bee pollen granules also contains almost all B complex vitamins, Vitamin C, Vitamin A, Vitamin E, folic acid, and carotenoids, as well as several minerals, trace elements, essential fatty acids, enzymes and amino acids.
 At just 90 calories per ounce, bee pollen is almost nature’s perfect food.

-Recently, bee pollen analysis done at the Agricultural and Food Laboratory in Barcelona found 15 key compounds within pollen.
+Recently, analysis done at the Agricultural and Food Laboratory in Barcelona found 15 key compounds within pollen.
 The most predominant chemicals include flavonoid glycosides that act as antioxidants, as well as rutin and quercetin.
 These powerful nutrients have shared the limelight in recent years due to their anti-inflammatory and circulatory benefits.
-The additional benefits offered by these chemicals add to bee pollen’s already near-mythical glory.

-Bee pollen’s ability to aid in weight control is also legendary.
-Interestingly, bee pollen can help increase a slow metabolism or reduce a fast metabolism.
+Bee pollen’s ability to aid in weight control is also notable.
+Interestingly, it may help increase a slow metabolism or reduce a fast metabolism.
 Thus, it can help increase or reduce the body’s fat-burning mechanisms.
-The amino acid, phenylalanine, found in bee pollen, helps regulate hunger.
+The amino acid and phenylalanine help regulate hunger.
 If the body needs food, phenylalanine will signal hunger pangs.
 If the body has enough calories, phenylalanine will help suppress the appetite.

 Bee pollen’s ability to help with weight loss may be due, in part, to the fact that it is a natural, nutritional powerhouse.
 Natural, rather than synthetic, chemicals are more easily assimilated and utilized by the body.
 When the body receives the nutrients necessary to carry out its complex processes, it runs more effectively and efficiently.
 Energy meant to be burned is not stored as fat; thus, more energy is available for movement and exercise, which, in turn, burns more calories and reduces built-up fat stores.
 When the cells receive the nutrition they need to power each of the millions of miniature explosions necessary for breathing, respiration, digestion, circulation, elimination and the myriad of other tasks it carries out each day, they heal faster, grow stronger and provide stable framework necessary for a healthy, active body.

 Recent research also suggests that protein may aid in weight loss and that inflammation in the body can contribute to obesity.
-Bee pollen’s high protein content and anti-inflammatory properties may offer additional benefits to people hoping to whittle their waists.
+BP’s high protein content and anti-inflammatory properties may offer additional benefits to people hoping to whittle their waists.